royalviki007/Google_Interview_Prepration/README.md

 - [The myth of the Genius Programmer](https://www.youtube.com/watch?v=0SARbwvhupQ)
 - [It's Dangerous to Go Alone: Battling the Invisible Monsters in Tech](https://www.youtube.com/watch?v=1i8ylq4j_EY)

-## A Note About Video Resources

-Some videos are available only by enrolling in a Coursera or EdX class.
-These are called MOOCs.
-Sometimes the classes are not in session so you have to wait a couple of months, so you have no access.

-It would be great to replace the online course resources with free and always-available public sources, such as YouTube videos (preferably university lectures), so that you people can study these anytime, not just when a specific online course is in session.

-## Choose a Programming Language

-You'll need to choose a programming language for the coding interviews you do, but you'll also need to find a language that you can use to study computer science concepts.

-Preferably the language would be the same, so that you only need to be proficient in one.

 ### For this Study Plan